Der-Henning/tgtg/README.md

 ## Installation

 You can install this tool on any computer.
-For 24/7 notifications I recommended to an installation on a NAS like Synology or a Raspberry Pi.
+For 24/7 notifications I recommended an installation on a NAS like Synology or a Raspberry Pi.
 You can also try to use a virtual cloud server.

 If you have any problems or questions feel free to create an issue.

-For configuration options see [`config.sample.ini`](https://github.com/Der-Henning/tgtg/blob/main/src/config.sample.ini) or [`docker-compose.yml`](https://github.com/Der-Henning/tgtg/blob/main/docker-compose.yml).
+For configuration options please refer to the projects wiki: [Configuration](https://github.com/Der-Henning/tgtg/wiki/Configuration)

 You have the following three options to install the scanner, ascending in complexity:

-### Use prebuild Release
+### Use a prebuild binary

 This is the simplest but least flexible solution suitable for most operating systems.

 The binaries are build for Linux, MacOS and Windows running on a `x64` architecture.
-If you are using an other architecture like `arm` (e.g. Raspberry Pi) you have to run from source, compile the binary yourself or use the docker images.
+If you are using an other architecture like `arm` (e.g. RaspberryPi) you have to run from source, compile the binary yourself or use the docker images.

 1. Download latest [Releases](https://github.com/Der-Henning/tgtg/releases) for your OS
 2. Unzip the archive